Madagascar

 Research

 Pandemic Prevention: Preventing the next pandemic, rather than responding to it, would save millions of lives and trillions of dollars.
 In Manombo, Health In Harmony is researching a potential solution to prevent pandemics at the source: supporting rainforest communities’ solutions to keep human and animal populations healthy.
-Since 2021, a team of researchers from the University of Antananarivo, Mahaliana Labs, Centre ValBio, Zoo New England, and Duke University have worked together with Health in Harmony and communities to collect samples from wildlife, livestock, plants, and people.
+Since 2021, a team of researchers from the University of Antananarivo, University of Toamasina, Mahaliana Labs, Centre ValBio, Zoo New England, and Duke University have worked together with Health in Harmony and communities to collect samples from wildlife, livestock, plants, and people.
 These samples are being analyzed for the viruses, bacteria, and parasites they contain.
 Read more in ProPublica.

 Sustainable Food Systems: In collaboration with the Madagascar Biodiversity Center, we are piloting an innovative research project on sustainable food systems within a planetary health framework.
 This project explores using Black Soldier Fly farming as a regenerative solution for food production and ecosystem support.
 Black Soldier Flies are a high-protein food source for human consumption and poultry feed.
 At the same time, their frass is a potent organic fertilizer that is used both for cultivating wildlings for reforestation and for growing vegetables, supporting both human health and biodiversity restoration.